CoolToday Park: Design

-CoolToday Park features 6,200 fixed seats that can accommodate up to 8,000, including the berm and standing room, team clubhouse, training facilities, a half-dozen practice baseball fields, six multi-use fields and space for the team's sports medicine academy.
-The complex is envisioned to become the heart of a planned "town center" commercial and residential district that will create opportunities for the college and nearby medical practices to partner with the team and its affiliates.
+CoolToday Park includes 6,200 permanent seats and can hold approximately 8,000 spectators when berm and standing room areas are used.
+The complex also contains the team clubhouse, player development and training facilities, six practice baseball fields, six multi-use fields, and space dedicated to the organization's sports medicine academy.
+The broader development is intended to serve as the centerpiece of a planned mixed-use town center district, creating potential partnerships between the team, a nearby college, and surrounding medical offices.

-The stadium itself sits on the north end of the tract, just south of the site of a planned new elementary and middle school campus.
-A public plaza area abutting West Villages Parkway is planned and will be used as special event space when the team is not in town.
-Practice fields and multi-use fields cover the southern and eastern portions of the 70 to 75 acre.
-The multi-use fields will be used as grass parking to expand capacity during spring training and as public fields for the new schools or new tournaments.
-The team's sports medicine, fitness and physical therapy academy are also on the site.
+The main stadium is located on the northern portion of the property, immediately south of a proposed elementary and middle school campus.
+A public plaza along West Villages Parkway is designed to function as an event space when baseball activities are not taking place.
+Practice and multi-use fields occupy the southern and eastern areas of the approximately 70 to 75 acre site.
+The multi-use fields are used for overflow parking during spring training and serve as public recreation space for local schools and tournaments.
+The team's sports medicine, fitness, and physical therapy facilities are also located within the complex.

 The ballpark incorporates several familiar facets from other Grapefruit League facilities.
 The clubhouse behind the right field fence is reminiscent of Charlotte Sports Park.
 An outfield grandstand is similar to Bradenton's LECOM Park.
 The berm in left field is common to many spring training facilities.
 The ballpark has a left-field tiki bar, as does the Phillies' Spectrum Field in Clearwater.

-The outfield dimensions mirror those of Truist Park, the Braves' MLB home.
+The outfield dimensions mirror those of Truist Park, the Braves' home stadium.